 The Bonner Springs City Council unanimously appointed Sean Pederson as Bonner Springs City Manager in October, 2015.
 As the Chief Executive Officer of the City, he is responsible for the City’s $22+ Million annual budget, oversees the City's $18+ Million 5-year CIP program, and provides oversight of all City Departments and employees.

-Mr. Pederson received a Master of Public Administration (MPA) degree with a concentration in Local Government from the University of South Dakota and a Bachelor Degree with a major in Political Science from the University of South Dakota.
-He received the Credentialed Manager designation from ICMA, the International City/County Management Association.
+Mr. Pederson received a Master of Public Administration (MPA) degree with a concentration in Local Government from the University of South Dakota and a Bachelor Degree with a major in Political Science from the University of Kansas.
+He received the Credentialed Manager (ICMA-CM) designation from the International City/County Management Association (ICMA).
+Additionally, he received the SHRM Senior Certified Professional (SHRM-SCP) certification from the Society for Human Resource Management (SHRM).

 He has completed multiple executive programs including the the University of Virginia's Weldon Cooper Center for Public Service Senior Executive Institute, the University of Oklahoma's Economic Development Institute, and the University of Kansas Public Management Center's Certified Public Manager Program (CPM).
 Mr. Pederson has also completed leadership training through the ICMA Gettysburg Leadership Institute, ICMA Williamsburg Leadership Institute, and the Leadership ICMA (Class of 2017).